 Cyber Safety/ NetSmartz

 Under the guidance of a Club Director and Teen Program Specialist, small groups of teens meet together and brainstorm ways to improve their Club and community.
-The Keystone Club affords teens the opportunity to gain valuable leadership and service experienece through academic success, career exploration, and community service.
+The Keystone Club affords teens the opportunity to gain valuable leadership and service experience through academic success, career exploration, and community service.

 Paws to Read

-In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, and without judgment, to trained dogs.
-Participants learn and also develop bonds with a caring adult.
+In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, without judgment, to trained dogs.
+Participants learn and develop bonds with a caring adult.

 Developed by a research team at San Diego State University, SPARK is our flagship physical activity program.
 Every Club member ages 6-18 particpate in SPARK for a minimum of 30 minutes a day, five days a week.